 This luxurious 2 person air bed is probably the best air mattress for camping of this style, with the Lightspeed Outdoors coming in at a very close second place.
 At 79 x 56 x 6 in (200 x 142 x 15cm), it is not quite queen sized, but is most certainly big enough for a couple and their dog, or a small family to snuggle up on.
 Made from PVC-free TPU, the welded seams do a great job at preventing air from slowly leaking out, as tends to be the case with many lower quality air mattresses.
 And the top surface of the mattress has a soft finish for next-to-skin comfort.

-The REI Relax is as easy to inflate as it is to deflate and although the hand pump that it comes with is a little on the large side, the mattress itself packs down easily to a tidy 8.5 x 16 in (21 x 40cm).
+The REI Kingdom is as easy to inflate as it is to deflate and although the hand pump that it comes with is a little on the large side.

-For the ultimate family camping set up, the REI Relax Air Bed fits nicely inside the REI Kingdom 6 which won the Cool of the Wild All-rounder Award in the family tents category.
+For the ultimate family camping set up, the REI Kingdom Air Bed fits nicely inside the REI Kingdom 6 tent which won the Cool of the Wild All-rounder Award in the family tents category.

-The Relax has no insulation to keep you warm if the temperature drops, making it an unsuitable option for anything but fair weather camping.
-But if it’s a reliable, firm and stable air bed you are after, that you won’t need to replace after one summer of camping, then only the Lightspeed will compete when it comes to quality and price.
+The Kingdom is moderately insulated (r-value 2.6) to keep you warm if the temperature drops, making it an suitable option for camping in cool weather.
+If it’s a reliable, firm and stable air bed you are after, that you won’t need to replace after one season of camping, then only the Lightspeed will compete when it comes to quality and price.

 Find the latest price on: